freightlinksolutionsltd/cl-aws-helper/README.md

 If no value will be specified or a value will be different from the ones specified above, the default expiry time will be 10 minutes.

 This method creates a link to download file from S3 bucket.
 This link will only be valid for a specified period of time, after which it will expire and will no longer be accessible.

+### 14. listObjects(bucketName, data, continuationToken, secretKey, accessId)

+bucketName - name of S3 bucket we want to get a list of objects from

+data - an array (preferably empty array) the data will be stored and returned with.
+We need this to invoke function recursively

+continuationToken - used to run function recursively and get correct info from S3 bucket when data is truncated.
+Null can be passed in, as this is not used in first iteration

+This method returns the array of all objects from selected S3 bucket.